-The Poincare plot is also graphed in real-time, superimposed on the phase plot.
+The Poincare plot is also graphed in real time and superimposed on the phase plot.
 This is achieved by recording the point on the phase plot once every cycle of the driver arm as the driver arm blocks a photogate.

-PASCO Capstone can graph the motion in phase space and superimpose the Poincare plot in real-time, showing students how the motion in phase space relates to actual motion of the oscillator.
+PASCO Advantage: PASCO Capstone can graph the motion in phase space and superimpose the Poincare plot in real time, showing students how the motion in phase space relates to actual motion of the oscillator.